j9pino/PortfolioProjects/README.md

 # Data Analysis Portfolio Projects
-This repository will demonstrate my growing experience with data analysis through guided and original projects.
+This repository will demonstrate my growing experience with data analysis using various applications and programming languages.

 Currently, you may view the following: